Redesigning the Health System / Reducing Hospital Readmissions

 Indicator: 30-Day All Cause Hospital Readmission Rate, California

-Description: This provides the statewide number and (unadjusted) rate for all-cause, unplanned, 30-day inpatient readmissions in California hospitals.
+Indicator Description: The statewide number and (unadjusted) rate for all-cause, unplanned, 30-day inpatient readmissions in California hospitals.
+Specialty care facilities (psychiatric, substance use, long-term, non-acute care, rehabilitation, cancer, children’s hospitals) were excluded from the analysis.
 Methodology for this indicator was modified from the CMS 30-day all-cause readmission measure and includes all adult (18 years and older) patients.
-Data are categorized by age, sex, race/ethnicity, and expected payer.
+Data are categorized by age, sex, race and ethnicity, and expected payer.

-Data Limitations: The statewide 30-day readmission rate is not risk-adjusted, and the methodology is not the same as for the CMS 30-day all-cause readmission measure.
-Please check the attached file for more details.
+Data Limitations: The statewide 30-day readmission rate is not risk-adjusted, and the methodology is not the same as the CMS 30-day all-cause readmission measure.

-Indicator Source: Office of Statewide Health Planning and Development, Healthcare Information Division, Healthcare Outcomes Center
+Indicator Source: Department of Health Care Access and Information (formerly Office of Statewide Health Planning and Development), Healthcare Information Division, Healthcare Outcomes Center

 Stories & Solutions